-The value of bilateral trade between Russia and Sri Lanka in 2018 has reached $400 million (Russia’s import amounted to $294.4 million and the exports – to $105.7 million).
+The value of bilateral trade between Russia and Sri Lanka in 2019 has amounted to $397.33 million (Russia’s import - $289.42 million, exports – $107.91 million).
 Russia continues to be the largest consumer of Ceylon tea.

 On February 10-12, 2016 the first session of the newly established Russia-Sri Lanka Intergovernmental Commission on Trade, Economic, Scientific and Technical Cooperation was held in Moscow, followed by the second on October 24-26, 2017 in Colombo.

 The Sri Lanka-Russia Business Council of the Ceylon Chamber of Commerce has been operational since 2001.